srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ![_config.yml]({{ site.baseurl }}/images/dnn_mnist-logo.png)

 In a previous blog post I wrote about a simple [3-Layer neural network for MNIST handwriting recognition](../Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition/) that I built.
 It's architecture was fixed, always using a 3-layer structure with exactly 1 hidden layer.
-And it only supported normal, fully connected feed forward layers.
+And it only supported normal fully connected layers.

 To achieve better results in image recognition tasks deeper networks are needed.
 And they need to be capable of running convolutional layers.